stungeye/Programming-1-Notes/docs/04-cpp-and-visual-studio-tour/00-cpp-and-visual-studio-tour.md

 ## Line-By-Line Code Walk-Through

-These explantions are purposefully over-simplified.
+These explanations are purposefully over-simplified.
 We'll get into more details later.

 ```cpp
 #include <iostream>